dev-playbook/nodejs-env-request-vars/README.md

-# nodejs-env-request-vars
+# Environment and Request Variable

-Returns a list of environment and request variables.
+This small NodeJS application returns a list of environment and request variables.

+To execute:

+    npm start